fungenomics/scCoAnnotate/README.md

 # Summary

-Reference based prediction of cell-types using a fast and efficient Snakemake pipeline to increase automation and reduce the need to run several scripts and experiments.
-The pipeline allows the user to select what single-cell annotation tools they want to run on a selected reference to annotate a list of query datasets.
-It then outputs a consensus of the predictions across tools selected.
+Snakemake pipeline for consensus prediction of cell types in single-cell RNA sequencing (scRNA-seq) data.
+The pipeline allows users to run up to 15 different reference-based annotation tools (statistical models and machine learning approaches) to predict cell type labels of multiple scRNA-seq samples.
+It then outputs a consensus of the predictions, which has been found to have increased accuracy in benchmarking experiments compared to the individual predictions alone, by combining the strengths of the different approaches.

+The pipeline is automated and running it does not require prior knowledge of machine learning.
+It also features parallelization options to exploit available computational resources for maximal efficiency.
 This pipeline trains classifiers on genes common to the reference and all query datasets.

 # Installation and Dependencies

+This tool has been designed and tested for use on a high-performance computing cluster (HPC) with a SLURM workload manager.

-Tested with [R](https://www.r-project.org/) Version 4.2.2 and Python 3.11.2.
+It has been tested with [R](https://www.r-project.org/) version 4.2.2 and Python version 3.11.2.

-**R packages CRAN**
+## R packages - CRAN

 ```R
 pkg = c("Seurat",